Accessibility Checklist for Gravity Forms

 General

-• Field Label: always fill out the Field label, explain clearly to the user what needs to be filled out.
+• Field Label: Always complete the Field label and explain clearly to the user what needs to be filled out.

 • Input mask: do not use an input mask.
 Leave that box unchecked.